Using RACI to get the Right People Participating

 As the title suggests, consulted means that this role is providing feedback useful to moving the collaboration forward or validating potential solutions.
 As you might expect, this category includes customers, key stakeholders, and/or users.
 Internally, these people are often direct contributors to the process but only in specific areas (e.g., a risk manager who provides a specific assessment input in the process).

 Be careful not to underestimate the value of SMEs and other contributors.
 While they are often in the consulted role they often make significant contributions to the entire process.
 As the collaboration leader, be on the lookout for these people.
 Try to identify consulted stakeholders who are capable of making broad contributions and show a propensity for the desired collaboration behaviors (see the first article in this series).
 Include them whenever possible.
-Their insights often address areas that the core performers overlook as they focus on their specific task.
+Their insights often address areas that the core performers overlook as they focus on their specific tasks.
 They are often well-respected among their colleagues and can help build support for the solution.

 Consulted and responsible roles should engage in proactive, two-way communication.
 Even if they are not included in collaboration efforts from the start, they should receive share-outs from the team and be provided with ample time to offer feedback.
 The feedback of consulted roles may directly impact the ability of those responsible to perform the task.
 Alternately, consulted roles may also be directly impacted by the process.
 For instance, someone from the data team, while not integral to the development of the process, may provide critical input regarding what data is available, and what data needs to be captured (or can be captured) during the process for future analytics.